 4. Set up your environment & cut out triggers

 Get rid of as many triggers as possible.
 If you want to make healthier food choices but your house is full of processed and sugary nasties, you're going to have a very tough time doing so.
-Throw away all the junk foods and load up on whole & natural foods instead.
+Throw away all the junk foods and load up on whole plant foods instead.

 Write little notes with uplifting affirmations and spread them throughout your place or have your yoga mat or running shoes lying in the way, so you're literally tripping over them.